Plymouth Fury: Fifth generation (1969–1973)

-The 1969 model year featured Chrysler's new round-sided "Fuselage Look" styling.
-The Fury was again available as a 2-door hardtop, 2-door convertible, 4-door hardtop, 4-door sedan, and 4-door station wagon.
+The 1969 Fury received a partial facelift, and was again available as a 2-door hardtop, 2-door convertible, 4-door hardtop, 4-door sedan, and 4-door station wagon.
 For 1970, the VIP was discontinued and a 4-door hardtop was added to the Sport Fury range, which also gained a new hardtop coupe.
 This was available in "GT" trim; the 1970 and 1971 Sport Fury GTs were powered by the 440 cuin engine, which in 1970 could be ordered with three 2-barrel (twin-choke) carburetors (the "6-Barrel on Plymouth and 6-PAK for Dodge") producing 390 hp and 490 ft-lbs of torque.
 The base model engine produced 350 hp.

 The 1969 models included the Fury I, Fury II, and Fury III, the sport-model Sport Fury, and the top-line VIP.
 The 225 cubic-inch six-cylinder engine continued as standard on the Fury I, II, and select III models, with the 318 CID V8 standard on the Sport Fury, some Fury III models, and all VIP models plus the station wagon.
 A three-speed manual transmission was standard, with the TorqueFlite automatic transmission optional.
 The six-cylinder engine/three-speed manual transmission power team – along with the three-speed manual transmission on the 318 CID V8 – continued to be available until midway through the 1971 model year, after which all full-sized Plymouths were built with a V8 engine, including the new 360 cubic inch engine and automatic transmission.
-Parking lights now illuminated with the headlights, which meant that if one headlight was inoperative in low beam, so oncoming drivers would not mistake the car for a motorcycle in the dark.
+Parking lights now illuminated with the headlights, which meant that if one headlight was inoperative in low beam, oncoming drivers would not mistake the car for a motorcycle in the dark.